kheyer/Deep-Synthesis/build_aws/README.md

 The contents of this directory show how to set up Deep Synthesis to run on AWS.
 AWS Setup is designed to run the Streamlit front end on Kubernetes via AWS EKS, while inference with the trained model is run on an AWS Lambda function.

+To follow the repo instructions for setting up this deployment, you should have the following AWS things configured:
+ * You are running the setup from an AWS IAM account with permissions to use EC2, AWS Lambda, ECR and EKS
+ * You have configured the [AWS CLI](https://aws.amazon.com/cli/)
+ * You have configured [eksctl](https://eksctl.io/), the CLI for EKS
+ * You have configured the [AWS IAM authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)
+ * You have set up [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 The reason for choosing this deployment framework is to create a service with maximal scalability for minimal cost.
 AWS Lambda is only changed per time used, which makes it the cheapest option for applications running a low number of predictions.
 EKS creates a scalable deployment for the front end that uses minimal resources during idle periods, but can easily scale to demand.
 More details on price and deployment considerations are listed in the bottom section.

 ## Front End Deployment on EKS